AMT MT Certification - Medical Technologist

 Once applicants have proven eligibility requirements and passed the AMT exam for medical laboratory technician (MLT), they are automatically registered and certified in the AMT database.
 A $310 fee is required at the time of application for MLT certification.

 As mentioned above, an alternative pathway to AMT certification is holding an active generalist MTL credential by a certification or state licensing board approved by the AMT Board of Directors.
-Documentation of education and five years of professional experience is required, and if approved, no examination is required.
+Documentation of education and five years of professional experience is required; if approved, no examination is required.

 Medical Laboratory Assistant – AMT CMLA Certification